“You’ve really drunk the Koolaid, haven’t you?”

 The lead author of the retracted study, Judy Mikovits, has recently resuscitated her theory in altered form.
 She has published a new book, Plague: One Scientist’s Intrepid Search for the Truth about Human Retroviruses and Chronic Fatigue Syndrome (ME/CFS), Autism, and Other Diseases.
 She is now claiming that 30% of vaccines are contaminated with retroviruses.

-Back in the late 1800s, fear of the smallpox vaccine was so strong that regulations were relaxed, vaccination rates fell, and smallpox returned.
 “How many new retroviruses have we created through all the mouse research, the vaccine research, gene therapy research?” she asks in a November 2015 interview on YouTube.
 “More importantly, how many new diseases have we created?
 They’re experimenting with us now.
 I’m really worried about the population.”

 Patients echo her beliefs.
 “In years to come,” one writes, “we will know what animal to human retroviruses the sickest patients have, as private labs will offer a test outside of the US, [labs that] cannot be stopped by Western fraud link up with the vaccine makers and establishment cancer scientists who caused it to happen.”
 XMRV died, but the retrovirus lives on.